tommairs/vib/README.md

 **genkey.php** - an API that accepts an email address, and campaign_id, creates a hash and returns it for use as the ViewInBrowser link

+**econsumer.php** - This will take in a relay-webhook from Sparkpost and save the HTML and TEXT parts as files for later viewing.
+Be sure to create a valid inbound domain first (https://{{host}}/api/v1/inbound-domains)